 Bob Roybal: Get up a little bit earlier.

 David Hirsch: Well, I’m not a big sleep person myself.
 Four or five hours, I’m good to go.
 That’s about it.
-Um, but, uh, you can tend to occasionally burn the candle at both ends.
+But you can tend to occasionally burn the candle at both ends.
 If you’re getting up early and staying up late, that’s not a good combination long term.

-Bob Roybal: I am the person that I can fall asleep.
-I sit down on the couch for five minutes.
-I’m napping.
+Bob Roybal: I am the person that can fall asleep.
+I sit down on the couch for five minutes, I’m napping.

 David Hirsch: So you don’t have any problems with insomnia.
-So, uh, what are some of the biggest challenges you’ve encountered.
-Some of the situations that, uh, you’ve observed, uh, with Brody, um, cause he’s not able to do everything.
+So what are some of the biggest challenges you’ve encountered, some of the situations that you’ve observed with Brody, because he’s not able to do everything.

-You know, if they just had like a lap band or a lap belt that went across Europe.
-Laugh, and then the ones that the harness would go over your shoulders, they wouldn’t let them.
-Right either.
-Because you had to be, there was a height requirement where you had to be over 40 inches or something like that.
+Bob Roybal: Yeah.
+One thing that was tough one when he was young was going to amusement parks where they wouldn’t allow him to ride the roller coasters, if they just had like a lap band or a lap belt that went across your lap.
+Then the ones that the harness would go over your shoulders, they wouldn’t let him ride either.
+Because there was a height requirement where you had to be over 40 inches or something like that.

-And he’s only about 38 40 inches right now, you know, and they was just, most of your growing is done in your legs.
-You know, from the time you’re, I don’t know, 10 years old, your spine kinda, you know, 12 years old and that’s about as tall as you are.
+And he’s only about 38-40 inches right now.
+And most of your growing is done in your legs from the time you’re, I don’t know, 10 years old, and that’s about as tall as you are.
 And so he’s been about the same.
 He’s grown maybe a half an inch every couple of years here and there, but not much.

-So, uh, the amusement parks were a challenge because his buddies could go on pretty much all the rides, but he wasn’t able
+David Hirsch: So the amusement parks were a challenge, because his buddies could go on pretty much all the rides, but he wasn’t able to.

-to write.
-And that was a thing, like we’d go to, you know, sometimes, well, w we actually went to Disney when he was really young, you know, we took the kids down to, to Florida, and then we got there and it was just kinda kind of disappointing that, you know, they kind of broke his heart, you know, and they wouldn’t let him ride half the rides, you know?
+Bob Roybal: We actually went to Disney when he was really young.
+We took the kids down to Florida, and then we got there and it was just kind of disappointing.
+It kind of broke his heart that they wouldn’t let him ride half the rides.

-And then we were like, we kind of learned then, you know, that.
-As amusement parks just aren’t going to be something that you’re gonna be able to go to.
-You know?
-And that’s tough, you know, and you know, and you gotta tell your son that you know that you can’t do that when that’s what, at that age, that’s what they want to do more than anything, you know?
+So we learned then that amusement parks just aren’t going to be something that he’s gonna be able to go to.
+And that’s tough, because at that age, that’s what they want to do more than anything, you know?

-David Hirsch: Where there anything else like that amusement parks or something else that you know, seemed to be a bigger challenge than you might’ve expected.
+David Hirsch: Was there anything else like that, amusement parks or something else, that seemed to be a bigger challenge than you might’ve expected?